barajap1/personalwebsite/content/about.md

 {{< figure src="/posts/Images/profilepic.png" alt="image" caption="Pablo" class="left" >}}

-I recently completed a Master's Program in Business Analytics from the University of California-Irvine.
+I graduated in 2019 with a Master's Program in Business Analytics from the University of California-Irvine.
 The purpose of this site is to showcase some of my career projects and professional interests and the ocasional random thing, it is a way to keep a record of the things I do and things I am interested in.

 # A little bit about me: